liudf0716/xfrpc/README.md

 ## What is xfrpc

-`xfrpc` is [frp](https://github.com/fatedier/frp) client implemented by c language for [OpenWRT](https://github.com/openwrt/openwrt)
-The motivation to start xfrpc project is that we are OpenWRTer, and openwrt usually run in devices which have limit ROM and RAM space, however frpc always need more space and memory; therefore we launched xfrpc project.
+The xfrpc project is an implementation of frp client written in C language for OpenWRT and IOT system.
+The main motivation of this project is to provide a lightweight solution for devices with limited resources such as OpenWRT devices which often have limited ROM and RAM space.
+The project aims to provide a frp client that uses less space and memory than other available options.

 ## Development Status